Accelerate Development with Regression Testing for CX

 Regression test suites for CX can include a mix of tests that include functional tests, load tests, and CX monitoring tests.
 Test coverage can be increased through automation and visualization to see trends over time.
 It is important to test holistically to cover digital and voice channels, self-service interactions, agent-assisted interactions, and complete omnichannel customer journeys.

-For more information read about Velocity and the Best Practices for Regression Testing Your IVR.
+For more information read about Cyara Velocity and the Best Practices for Regression Testing Your IVR.
 Watch The Changing Role of CX Testing in Digital Transformation.